-Dogs with at least one copy of the ancestral C allele, like many Labradors and German Shepherd Dogs, are heavy or seasonal shedders, while those with two copies of the T allele, including many Boxers, Shih Tzus and Chihuahuas, tend to be lighter shedders.
-Dogs with furnished/wire-haired coats caused by RSPO2 (the furnishings gene) tend to be low shedders regardless of their genotype at this gene.
+Dogs with at least one copy of the ancestral C allele, like many Labradors and German Shepherd Dogs, areLikely light sheddingheavy or seasonal shedders, while those with two copies of the T allele, including many Boxers, Shih Tzus(CT)and Chihuahuas, tend to be lighter shedders.
+Dogs with furnished/wire-haired coats caused by RSP02(the furnishings gene) tend to be low shedders regardless of their genotype at this gene.